PlantsGenesBugs/Python_for_Genomics/Week 1 - First Steps Towards Programming/README.md

 ## Week 1 - First steps in Programming

 Programming can be useful to be independent in the work you want to do.
-It can also help you to udnerstand output produced by other scientists (involving bioinformatics and genomics) better.
+It can also help you to understand output produced by other scientists (involving bioinformatics and genomics) better.

 #### Programming strategies